dianapopova/InfluenceMax/README.md

 2. Diana Popova, Naoto Ohsaka, Ken-ichi Kawarabayashi, Alex Thomo: NoSingles: a Space-Efficient Algorithm for Influence Maximization.
 Submitted to SSDBM 2018.

-The second paper describes NoSingles algorithm, a space-efficient algorithm for computing Influence Maximization.
+The second paper describes NoSingles, a space-efficient algorithm for computing Influence Maximization.

 # NoSingles
 Data structure used for saving the intermediate results of computation is Webgraph.